IFIP advances in information and communication technology

 Since Specialization

-This network shows the specialization of papers published in IFIP advances in information and communication technology.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in IFIP advances in information and communication technology.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in IFIP advances in information and communication technology.

 Countries where authors publish in IFIP advances in information and communication technology